Werckmeister Harmonies: Reception

-Werckmeister Harmonies received much critical acclaim.
-On Metacritic, the film received a weighted average score of 92/100 (based on eight reviews), which translates to "universal acclaim".
-Based on 39 reviews, Rotten Tomatoes reports a 98% approval rating, with an average score of 8.5/10.
+Werckmeister Harmonies received critical acclaim.
+Based on 56 reviews, Rotten Tomatoes reports a 98% approval rating, with an average score of 8.5/10.
+The website's critics consensus reads, "Mesmerizingly lovely and thematically thought-provoking, Werckmeister Harmonies adds another indelible achievement to Bela Tarr's fascinating filmography."

 Lawrence van Gelder of The New York Times called the film "elusive" and argued that it "beckons filmgoers who complain about the vapidity of Hollywood movie making and yearn for a film to ponder and debate."
 David Sterritt, writing for the Christian Science Monitor, awarded it a full four stars, remarking, "Tarr wants to stir the imagination and awaken the conscience of his audience rather than divert us with easy entertainment."

 In a 2016 poll by BBC, the film was listed as one of the top 100 films since 2000 (56th position).

 Film critic Roger Ebert described the movie as "unique and original", writing that it "feels as much like cinéma vérité as the works of Frederick Wiseman."
 He went on to add the film to his "Great Movies" collection in 2007.

-In the British Film Institute's decennial Sight & Sound poll, 10 critics and five directors voted Werckmeister Harmonies among their 10 favorite films — placing it 171st in the critics' poll and 132nd in the directors' poll.
-According to They Shoot Pictures, Don't They, a website which statistically calculates the most well-received movies, it is the 21st most acclaimed movie since 2000.
+In the 2012 British Film Institute's decennial Sight & Sound poll, ten critics and five directors voted Werckmeister Harmonies among their ten favorite films — placing it 171st in the critics' poll and 132nd in the directors' poll.
+It also ranks 58th on a 2016 BBC poll of the best films since 2000.

+In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century," finishing at number 316.

+Home video

+The only home video release for a long time in Region 1 (U.S. and Canada) was released by Facets, and had gone out of print.
+However The Criterion Collection released the film on 4K, Blu-ray, and DVD formats on April 16, 2024.
+On the 18th of November 2024 Curzon released it in 4K for Region 2 (UK, Europe, Japan, and the Middle East).
+Curzon also includes it their Béla Tarr | A Curzon Collection - Limited Edition boxset which released on the 2nd of December 2024.

+Restoration

+Film at Lincoln Center (FLC) announced a new 4K restoration of Werckmeister Harmonies, opening 26 May 2023, in the Walter Reade Theater.